alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 To test all the above, you will need to act both as the administrator and data provider:

-+ Generate the secure upload token and check it can be sent to the email address provided by the data provider via a secure email system
++ As the **system administrator** generate a secure upload token and check it can be sent to the email address provided by the **data provider** via a secure email system
   + :white_check_mark: **Verify:** that a secure upload token can be created with write-only permissions, by following the instructions in the [administrator document](../../how_to_guides/administrator/how-to-be-a-sysadmin.md#data-ingress), using the IP address of your own device in place of that of the data provider
   + :white_check_mark: **Verify:** that you are able to send a secure email containing this token (e.g. send it to your own email for testing purposes)

 + Ensure that data ingress works for connections from within the accepted IP address and does not work for connections outside the IP address, even if the correct upload token is present.
-  + Ensure you're working from a device that will have a allowlisted IP address
+  + As the **data provider**, ensure you're working from a device that has an allow-listed IP address
   + Using the secure upload token with write-only permissions and limited time period that you set up in the previous step, follow the [ingress instructions for the data provider](../../how_to_guides/data_provider/how-to-ingress-data-as-provider.md)
   + :white_check_mark: **Verify:** that writing succeeds by uploading a file
   + :white_check_mark: **Verify:** that attempting to open or download any of the files results in the following error: `Failed to start transfer: Insufficient credentials.` under the `Activities` pane at the bottom of the MS Azure Storage Explorer window
-  + Switch to a device that lacks a allowlisted IP address (or change your IP with a VPN)
+  + Switch to a device that lacks an allow-listed IP address (or change your IP with a VPN)
   + Attempt to write to the ingress volume via the test device
   + :white_check_mark: **Verify:** that the access token fails.